sea-erkin/goHttpServer/README.md

 # goHttpServer
-Slightly more complex than the simpleHttpServer with added https redirect and logging capabilities.
+Slightly less simple than the simpleHttpServer with added https redirect and logging capabilities.
 Supports logging directly to JSON.